AresValley/ENIGMA/README.md

 | ... | ... | ... | ... |

 <!-- REFLECTOR -->
-## Umkehrwalze - Reflector
+## Reflector - Umkehrwalze (UKW)

-The Reflector known as the reversing drum or, from the German, the Umkehrwalze (or UKW) is a fixed wiring mechanism within the Enigma machine.
+The **reflector** known as the **reversing drum** or, from the German, the **Umkehrwalze** (or **UKW**) is a fixed wiring mechanism within the Enigma machine.
 After the input character is encoded by passing through a series of rotating cipher wheels (known as rotors, see below), the signal would then be sent to the Reflector and back to rotors again.
 Instead of producing a new letter substitution, the Reflector's purpose was to create a reciprocal mapping of letters, effectively ensuring that the encryption process is symmetric.
 This means that if a letter "A" was encrypted as "D," the decryption process would reverse this, decrypting "D" back to "A".
 Enigma can then be used to both encrypt or decrypt a message using the same initial settings.
 Unfortunately, incorporating a reflector into the system introduces an encryption vulnerability: the encrypted version of a given letter can never be that letter itself.

 | ID      | Description | Material designation | Weight (Kg) |
 | :---        |    :----:   |         :---: |         :---: |